 What I liked about the Flowzoom though is the H-shape it has.
 This made it more comfortable than most other inflatable travel pillows I’ve tried because it doesn’t push your head forward as much.

 In the photo above, you can see the H in the photo on the left.
 It’s interesting how they’ve designed it so you can turn it around and rest your chin on what would usually be the back section.
-And it actually worked pretty well, providing some decent support for my head and neck.
+It worked surprisingly well, providing some decent support for my head and neck.

 In the photo on the right, I’m using the Flowzoom the ‘normal’ way.
 The thin bar is now at the back and allows some room for my neck, while still supporting my head on the sides.